Home > Moving > City Guides > Best Places to Buy a Home in San Antonio

 • Perfect For: Singles, young professionals, families, retirees

-Located on the edge of San Antonio just on the cusp of Texas’ beautiful Hill Country, the suburb of Helotes offers a balance of nature and activity that’s ideal for everyone from seasoned city dwellers to former small-town folks.
-Helotes is one of the best suburbs of San Antonio to raise a family, start a career, or enjoy your retirement, thanks to its exceedingly low crime rate and lower-than-average unemployment rate.
+Located on the edge of San Antonio, just on the cusp of Texas’ beautiful Hill Country, the suburb of Helotes offers a balance of nature and activity that’s ideal for everyone—from seasoned city dwellers to former small-town folks.
+Helotes is one of the best suburbs of San Antonio to raise a family, start a career, or enjoy your retirement, thanks to its exceedingly low crime rate and growing job market.
 Modern Colonial and Tudor-style homes are some of the most common architectural styles in the suburb, but there are a number of other aesthetics on the market, too.
-Of course, Helotes has much more than just these great amenities—this attractive San Antonio suburb has great schools like Helotes Elementary School and Sandra Day O’Connor High School, as well as a variety of annual festivals like Cornyval.
+Plus, this attractive San Antonio suburb has great schools like Helotes Elementary School and Sandra Day O’Connor High School, as well as a variety of annual festivals like Cornyval.

 Things to Do in Helotes

-See 110-million year old dinosaur footprints, participate in ranger-led programs, or simply go for a hike on the more than 40 miles of trails at Government Canyon State Natural Area.
+See 110-million-year-old dinosaur footprints, participate in ranger-led programs, or hike more than 40 miles of trails at Government Canyon State Natural Area.
 Go ziplining through the stunning Texas landscape at Helotes Hill Country Ziplines.
-Admire beautiful art in a cozy, low-key setting or take some art classes and learn how to make your own masterpieces at Helotes Gallery.
-Cut a rug and listen to live music from country to rock at John T Floore’s Country Store.
-Wake up right with a breakfast of Homemade Biscuits & Gravy or a Waffle Plate at The Cracked Mug.
-Order a tray of BBQ favorites like Sweet Tea Glazed Ribs or Jalapeno Sausage Links and beyond at B-Daddy’s Barbeque.
-Treat your tastebuds to Hamburgers, Chili Cheeseburgers, Hand Cut Fries, and other American classics at Babe’s Old Fashioned Food.
-Or savor some Italian favorites like Chicken Piccata and Fettuccine Alfredo with Bruschetta at Casa Pasta.
+Admire beautiful art in a cozy, low-key setting or take some art classes to learn how to create your own masterpieces at Helotes Gallery.
+Cut a rug and listen to live music from country to rock at John T. Floore’s Country Store, a classic Texas honky-tonk.
+Wake up right with a Biscuit + Gravy Plate, Homemade Waffle, or the Keto Scramble from The Cracked Mug.
+Order a tray of Sweet Tea Glazed Ribs or sandwiches like The Big Daddy and Brisket Grilled Cheese at B-Daddy’s BBQ.
+Treat your tastebuds to the Mushroom & Swiss Burger, Supreme Nachos, Babe’s Grilled Chicken Salad, and other American classics at Babe’s Old Fashioned Food.
+Or savor Italian favorites like Stuffed Mushrooms, Stromboli, and Eggplant Parmigiana at Casa Pasta.

 Stone Oak